Hampshire Hikes & Historical Sites

 La Boca is the artist quarter and very colourful destination.
 The Caminito, a short pedestrian walk, is a good crafts shopping area.
 The nearby buildings are painted in a variety of bright colours and some of the artist's display work.

 Recoleta is one of the more expensive areas in the north-west part of the city.
-The cemetery, the most famous attraction here is home to the grave of Eva Peron.
+The cemetery is the most famous attraction here and where Eva Peron is buried.

 San Telmo is typical for flea markets and generally a buzzing hive of activity.
 Sunday is particularly wonderful to find antiques.
 Around the stalls are street cafes and buskers including street musicians, mimes and Tango dancers.